NASA unveils plan for giant deep space rocket

 | CAPE CANAVERAL, Florida

-CAPE CANAVERAL, Florida NASA unveiled plans on Wednesday for a mammoth deep-space rocket to carry astronauts to the moon, Mars and other destinations beyond the International Space Station.
+CAPE CANAVERAL, Florida NASA unveiled plans for a mammoth deep-space rocket to carry astronauts to the moon, Mars and other destinations beyond the International Space Station, officials said on Wednesday.

-The rocket project would cost $10 billion through 2017, when the first test flight of the Space Launch System is scheduled to take place from the Kennedy Space Center in Florida.
+The rocket project would cost $10 billion (6.3 billion pounds) through 2017, when the first test flight of the Space Launch System is scheduled to take place from the Kennedy Space Center in Florida.

 In addition, $2 billion would be spent to refurbish NASA's Florida spaceport to accommodate the new rocket.